Rian-D/Predicting-Heart-Disease/README.md

 ## Why This Project Matters

-**Healthcare relevance:** Heart disease is the world's leading cause of death.
+**Healthcare relevance** - Heart disease is the world's leading cause of death.
 Predictive models can help identify at-risk individuals early and support clinical decision-making.

-**Employer relevance:** This project demonstrates my ability to:
+**Employer relevance** - This project demonstrates my ability to:
 - Translate complex datasets into actionable insights
 - Build, tune and evaluate machine learning models
 - Balance technical performance with interpretability and real-world usability